 As you get ready to fly the skies, hit the road or chug the tracks, why not pack a book or two?
 That way you won’t stymie all you’ve learned during the school year, plus you’ll have stories to entertain in quiet times when you’re taking a break from sun, surf or mountain-top cool.
 Page On—no matter where you land.

-The Community Literacy Foundation, with support from it's sponsors, provides these books to 39 school and public libraries in Washington, Union, Pacific, St. Clair and surrounding communities.
+The Community Literacy Foundation, in partnership with Neighborhood Reads and with support from its sponsors, provides these books to 40 school and public libraries in Washington, Union, Pacific, St. Clair and surrounding communities.
 Learn more at CommunityLiteracyFoundation.org.

 Miles, an aged but clever canine, is the high-flying star of “Air Miles,” a lovely story that will resonate with readers of all ages.
 This sweet tale is based on the real-life story of a Jack Russell owned by John Burningham.
 Both the dog and Burningham passed away before the book was finished, but their friend Bill Salaman used what Burningham told him about the story to bring it to fruition.

 We meet Miles when he’s achy with years, his bones tired, his spark tarnished.
 Miles needs an emotional boost.
 In a previous book, Miles had loved driving a car, so when his owners Norman Trudge and his mom Alice Trudge find out their neighbor Mr. Huddy is building a small plane, they jump at the chance to see if Miles can pilot the one-seater in hopes of cheering him up.